averinaleks/bot/README.md

 ## Running tests

 Before executing the test suite, **install all packages from `requirements-cpu.txt`**.
-This list pins CPU-only wheels of PyTorch and TensorFlow, so the tests do not download any CUDA dependencies.
+This list pins CPU-only wheels of PyTorch (with the `+cpu` tag), torchvision and TensorFlow, so the tests do not download any CUDA dependencies.
 GPU builds are not required for the unit tests.

 Run one of the following commands depending on your hardware: